-• Allocation of the rights to use word processors are determined by the SENDCo and then the IT department facilitate this arrangement.
+Allocation of the rights to use word processors are determined by the SENDCo and then the IT department facilitate this arrangement.

-In exceptional circumstances where the number of compliant word processors may be insufficient for the cohort of candidates approved to use them in an exam session:
+In exceptional circumstances where the number of appropriate word processors may be insufficient for the cohort of candidates approved to use them in an exam session, the cohort will be split into two groups.
+One group will sit the exam earlier than or later than the awarding body's published start time.

-• The cohort will be split into two groups one group will sit the exam earlier than or later than the awarding body's published start time the security of the exam will be maintained at all times and candidates will be supervised in line with section 7.2 of ICE
+The security of the exam will be maintained at all times and candidates will be supervised in line with ICE 7.]